sandy366/LearnAI-KnowledgeMiningBootcamp/resources/instructor-notes/README.md

 ## Image Skills Lab

-OCR: Expected performance is 3 seconds per image.
++ OCR: Expected performance is 3 seconds per image.
 For documents with multiple images, you can apply those 3 seconds for every one of them.
-The product performance is under constant optimizations and improvements are expexted soon.
+The product performance is under constant optimizations and improvements are expexted soon
++ Talk about normalized images.
+The lab has a "Note!" for that.
+All info you need is there
++ Highlight that now the skillset is merging and splitting the content

 ## Custom Skills LAB